Linuxfabrik/lfops/roles/nextcloud/README.md

     * `key`:

         * Mandatory.
-The name of the config option to set.
+The app and the name of its config option, separated by a space, for example `password_policy minLength`.
         * Type: String.

     * `value`: